Skip to main content

 The following points of practice apply to the execution item in Transfer Forms A, B, C, and D:

 If there is insufficient space on an electronic form, enter this information on the electronic Form D Executions Continued.
-The name of the party executing Forms A, B, C, or D must be entered in the execution portion of the form, in order to confirm that the party executed the form.
-The name, address and capacity of the officer must also be entered in the execution portion of the form in order to confirm that the officer witnessed the party’s signature.
+The name of the party executing Forms A, B, C, or D must be entered in the execution portion of the form to confirm that the party executed the form.
+The name, address and capacity of the officer must also be entered in the execution portion of the form to confirm that the officer witnessed the party’s signature.
 See the Land Title Web Filing Form Practice Guides (at https://help.ltsa.ca/myltsa-enterprise/land-title-web-filing-form-practice-guides) and s.
 150 of the Act.

 Forms of Officer Certification for Individual Transferors